 Time and time again, I hear about couples who look back at their traditional weddings and regret not eloping—and the majority of them regret it for one reason: they wanted epic photos of them in their wedding attire.
 Imagine pairing your dress with hiking boots and rocking it; imagine having your first dance on roller skates in a roller rink.
 It would all make some bombass portraits, that’s for sure.
 It’s not every day you get dressed to the nines to declare your love for someone.
 Celebrate it.
 Full disclosure: it’s totally okay to be obsessed with getting amazing views and stunning portraits for your wedding.
 Be obsessed.

-You’re allowed to want amazing photos of your wedding day—once the day is over, your photos are going to be your only vivid, and steadfast reminders of what you and your love experienced together.
-Couples who elope really care about their photos because they want their photos to accurately reflect who they are—not have a set of portraits that are too posed, appear forced and generic amongst other couples’ wedding portraits.
+After the day is over, your photos will serve as your only vivid and steadfast reminders of your wedding day.
+So, it’s absolutely acceptable to want amazing photos of your wedding day.
+Couples who elope really care about their photos because they want their photos to accurately reflect who they are.
+More often than not, they’re interested in portraits that artistically tell the story of their day together.
 An elopement affords you the time to just enjoy being with your partner, doing something that you love together, leaving no need for posed, or forced emotions in your portraits.

 Did you know: you can opt out of planning a wedding.
 For real, you don’t have to.
 That’s not to say that eloping doesn’t require any planning.
 Depending on what kind of elopement you want, the amount of planning can vary.
 But the level of planning is dependent on how much or little you want to put into it.
 You can absolutely spend your time planning an elopement where you can focus on the things you love: finding an epic location to exchange vows, writing those heartfelt vows, and/or planning fun things to do on your trip.
 And don’t forget to bring along a photographer you vibe with who can find amazing locations and create an experience for you.